internetguru/academy/documentation/academy-collect.md

        Store collected repositories and results in DIR.
 Uses `mktemp` by default.

 `-p`, `--prefix PREFIX`
-       From given NAMESPACE (below) add only projects with matching PREFIX (empty by default).
+       Prepend PREFIX in front of each repository name.
+PREFIX is empty by default.

 `-s`, `--namespace NAMESPACE`
        Add projects from given NAMESPACE.